Annual Technical Report 2005 on Trademark Information Activities submitted by Republic of Moldova (SCIT/ATR/TM/2005/MD)

 - National Register of Applications for the Registration of Appellations of Origin

 BOPI including Sections IV and V with information on trademarks and appellations of origin, from January 2000 onwards is available online via our AGEPI web site at www.agepi.md in portable document format (PDF).

 - Examined applications for appellations of origin of goods;

 Section VII contains various types of notices referring to all amendments occurred to the legal status of the protected industrial property objects (List of amendments, List of assignment agreements, Errata, etc), the half-yearly subject indexes of registered trademarks.

 The AGEPI maintains a complete history of its national trademark files in paper form.

-In 2003 began creation of electronic archive, 3500 paper files have been scanned.
+In 2003 began the creation of the electronic archive, 15000 paper files have been already scanned.

 III.
 Matters concerning classifying, reclassifying and indexing of trademark information

-•International Classification of the Figurative Elements of Marks (Vienna Classification), fourth edition;
+International Classification of the Figurative Elements of Marks (Vienna Classification), the fifth edition.

 Use of electronic classification systems to check the classification symbols furnished by an applicant and which are contained in the lists of goods and/or services